-By operating a local production for local consumption business in three areas with different business environments, we are able to pursue autonomous and dispersed management and
+By operating a local production for local consumption business in three areas with different business environments, we are able to pursue autonomous and dispersed management and enhance the corporate value of our entire Group.

-■ Business Overview
+Business Overview

 Domestic Steel Business

 The domestic steel business melts and refines steel scrap using EAFs, conducts rolling, and manufactures and sells steel products primarily for civil engineering works and construction.